 Everything in the world is pale!
 Only in painful hearts it is blue.

-On 2 September 1942, 10,000 Jews from Dzialoszyce were rounded up and deported to death camps.
+Shortly before it was written, 10,000 Jews from Dzialoszyce were rounded up and deported to death camps.
 Terrified of discovery and of putting the Novak family at risk, the Kochan siblings made plans to leave.
 Though the details are unknown, Genia was captured and deported to Auschwitz where she was murdered.

 Her poem was kept by the Novak family and returned to Genia’s brother Morrie after the war.